Open-ET/openet-ssebop/CONTRIBUTING.rst

 Updating OpenET Module
 ----------------------

-While developing the "openet" module, pip can be used to quickly update the module in the "openet" environment if needed.
+While developing the "ssebop" module, pip can be used to quickly update the module in the "openet" environment if needed.

 .. code-block:: console